Quantum Mechanics in a New Light: Identical particles

-corresponds to nothing in the physical world.
-There is no answer to the question: ``Which outgoing particle is identical with which incoming particle?''
-Now why would that be?
-Here, too, there is a straightforward answer: because the incoming particles (and therefore the outgoing ones as well) are \emph{one and the same entity}.
+In the relativistic theory, the number of simultaneous detector clicks becomes another quantum observable, which can come out different every time it is measured.
+Regardless of whether this number is fixed or variable, however, the indistinguishability of identical particles implies a unity of the system as a whole that goes beyond the unity of ``a Many that allows itself to be thought of as a One'' (Cantor's definition of a set).
+Instead, we are in the presence of \emph{a One that allows itself to be thought of as a Many}---a ``thing \emph{per se}'' that takes on a fixed or variable number of positions each time its positions are measured.
+In our elastic scattering example, the two particles are a One that manifests itself twice.
+The incoming particles (and therefore the outgoing ones as well) are one and the same entity.
 What's more, there is no compelling reason to believe that this identity ceases when it ceases to have observable consequences owing to the presence of individuating properties.
 We are free to take the view that \emph{intrinsically} each particle is numerically identical with every other particle.
-What presents itself here and now with these properties and what presents itself there and then with those properties is one and the same entity. \footnote{According to French~\cite{SEP-French}, quantum mechanics is ``compatible with two distinct metaphysical `packages,' one in which the particles are regarded as individuals and one in which they are not.''
-Esfeld~\cite{Esfeld2013} begs to differ: it is not ``a serious option to regard quantum objects as possessing a primitive thisness (haecceity) so that permuting these objects amounts to a real difference.''} In what follows I shall call it ``Being.''
-If you prefer any other name, be my guest.
+What presents itself here and now with these properties and what presents itself there and then with those properties is one and the same entity. \footnote{I am not the first to put forth this preposterous idea.
+In his Nobel Lecture on December 11, 1965, Feynman recalled: ``I received a telephone call one day at the graduate college at Princeton from Professor Wheeler, in which he said, `Feynman, I know why all electrons have the same charge and the same mass.' `Why?' `Because, they are all the same electron!'\,''} In what follows I shall call it ``Being.''
+If you prefer any other name, be my guest. \footnote{There is an extensive literature on the subject of individuality in quantum theory.
+See \citet{French} for an overview and \citet{FrenchKrause} for a comprehensive review.
+French sums up the situation by stating that quantum mechanics is ``compatible with two distinct metaphysical `packages,' one in which the particles are regarded as individuals and one in which they are not.''
+I rather agree with \citet{Esfeld}, who does not consider it ``a serious option to regard quantum objects as possessing a primitive thisness (haecceity) so that permuting these objects amounts to a real difference.''}

-The following brief reflection leads to much the same conclusion.
-While the non-relativistic theory allows us to conceive of a physical system as being composed of a definite number of parts, the relativistic theory requires us to treat the number of a system's parts as just another quantum observable (which, as will be explained in the following section, has a definite value only if and when it is measured).
-There is therefore a clear sense in which a quantum system is always one, the number of its parts being just one of its properties.